 Penalty point offences are recorded on your driving licence licence if:

-No driver in Ireland is allowed drive a vehicle while holding 12 current penalty points on their driving licence.
+No driver is allowed drive a vehicle while holding 12 current penalty points on their driving licence.
 Any driver that receives 12 penalty points in any 3 year period, will be automatically faced with a 6-month disqualification from driving.
 The disqualification threshold is reduced to 7 penalty points for those who obtain their first learner permit on or after 1 August 2014 and subsequently during the first 2 years while they drive under their first driving licence.)

 Yes.
 Penalty points apply to both provisional and full Irish driving